Is a Breathable Crib Mattress Worth it?

 Newton® makes their breathable crib mattresses out of a spongy, food-grade polymer that they say is “90% air by volume.”
 According to the FDA, Food grade does not mean the plastic is edible.
 Additionally, it is different from environmentally friendly, sustainable, or biodegradable.
 Food grade means the plastic can come in direct contact with the food we consume as part of the harvesting, processing, or packaging of the food.

-Newton® claims its breathable crib mattresses has the lowest suffocation rate based on independent testing.
+Newton® claims its breathable mattresses have the lowest suffocation rate based on independent testing.
 The Company compares their breathable crib mattress to three other crib mattresses.
 Two of the crib mattresses are designed with open celled covers with traditional fiberfill.
 These two mattresses are marketed as breathable crib mattresses.
 The third mattress is a foam filled mattress with a vinyl cover.
 Using a simulated six-month-old mannequin, the suffocation-risk test measures the blockage of the infant’s airway when face-down.

 The mannequin is placed on the mattress being tested and pressure is applied to the back of the mannequin’s head.
 If the mattress is soft, the head compresses into the surface and blocks the infant’s nose.
 In contrast, if the crib mattress is firm, the infant’s nose is not be blocked.
 According to Newton®’s test data, all the crib mattresses tested passed the suffocation test.
 The traditional vinyl encased mattress scored lowest, but still passed.